pretodev/anansi-proxy/README.md

 ## Interactive UI

-Once started, use the interactive terminal UI to:
+Once started in interactive mode (`-it`), use the terminal UI to:

-- Navigate responses with arrow keys or `j`/`k`
+- Navigate responses with arrow keys or `j`/`k` (up/down)
+- Switch between endpoints with arrow keys or `h`/`l` (left/right) when serving multiple files
-- Select which response the server should return
+- Select which response the server should return for each endpoint
 - Quit with `q` or `Ctrl+C`

-The HTTP server will serve the currently selected response to all incoming requests.
+The HTTP server will serve the currently selected response for each endpoint to all incoming requests.

 ## Examples

-The `examples/` directory contains various `.hresp` files demonstrating different response types:
+The `docs/apimock/examples/` directory contains various `.apimock` files demonstrating different response types:

-- `simple.hresp` - Basic JSON and text responses with different status codes
+- `simple.apimock` - Basic JSON and text responses with different status codes
-- `json.hresp` - JSON response examples
+- `json.apimock` - JSON response examples with request schema
-- `xml.hresp` - XML response format
+- `xml.apimock` - XML response format
-- `yaml.hresp` - YAML response format
+- `yaml.apimock` - YAML response format
-- `form.hresp` - Form data responses
+- `form.apimock` - Form data responses
-- `multipart-form-data.hresp` - Multipart form responses
+- `multipart-form-data.apimock` - Multipart form responses
-- `octet-stream.hresp` - Binary data responses
+- `octet-stream.apimock` - Binary data responses
-- `raw.hresp` - Raw text responses
+- `raw.apimock` - Raw text responses
-- `get-json.hresp` - GET request JSON responses
+- `get-json.apimock` - GET request JSON responses
+- `query-path-params.apimock` - Query and path parameter examples

+### Directory Scanning

+When you provide a directory path, Anansi Proxy will:
+- Recursively search for all `.apimock` files
+- Automatically exclude common directories like `.git`, `node_modules`, `.idea`, `.vscode`, `vendor`, `build`, `dist`, etc.
+- Serve all found endpoints on the specified port

 ### Example Response File

-See `examples/simple.hresp` for a basic example:
+See `docs/apimock/examples/simple.apimock` for a basic example:

 ## Requirements